wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/1-introduction.md

 * Majority of data to surface on the web resides in an external (non-Common Data Service) system.
 * Heavy requirements around document management, indexing and searching.
-* eCommerce requirements including processing high volume of payments and maintaining an online store.
+* Commerce requirements including processing high volume of payments and maintaining an online store.
 * Use cases that are more appropriate for direct model-driven or canvas apps.

 ## Performance considerations

 Power Apps portals do autoscale as they get more traffic.
-How much a portal scales depends on how much CDS capacity is purchased and assigned to the environment the portal is placed in.
+How much a portal scales depends on how much Common Data Service capacity is purchased and assigned to the environment the portal is placed in.
 When planning and building a portal it is important to ensure that the implementation is done in a scalable manner using best practices and tools like solution checker, app checker, and portal checker, etc. It is also important to recognize portal scalability limitations, for example allowing visitors to upload files without restricting file size or type may have a detrimental effect on the overall portal performance.